TimLisemer/mcp-server-host/README.md

 # MCP Server Host

 A modular Docker container for hosting multiple MCP (Model Context Protocol) servers with remote SSH access support.
-Perfect for running MCP servers on a NixOS server or any Docker-compatible system.
+Perfect for running MCP servers on any Docker-compatible system.

 ## Features